The Early Industrialists in Flintshire

 Capital was at risk ... poor unproductive leases, unproven technology, atrocious roads, incessant tribulations with war & pollution ... all added to the problems of wood shortages, flooding of the mines, remote customers and transport difficulties ... and all the time the threat of competition from imports ... and all before mentioning the parasites & predators intent on stealing and moral decay ... tippling, fighting, night rambling, foul language & other mischief ... immoral idleness ...

-john freame organised the capital needed for investment in scale, Edward Wright organised the improved the reverberatory furnace technology to enable smelting with coal.
+John Freame organised the capital needed for investment in scale, Edward Wright organised the improved the reverberatory furnace technology to enable smelting with coal.
 This was a proud achievement, large scale capital investment by London merchants in risky new technology pursued by entrepreneurs with know how.
-As John Brunner & Ludwig Mond confirmed many years later at Winnington the industrial revolution required a traumatic marriage of expertise in capital investment & innovative technology ...
+Just as John Brunner & Ludwig Mond confirmed many years later at Winnington, the industrial revolution required a traumatic marriage of expertise in capital investment & innovative technology ...

-The Quaker Company was one of the first to solved the problems of separation of ownership & control of high technology and large scale.
+The Quaker Company was one of the first to solve the problems of separation of ownership & control of high technology and large scale.
 Their methods were instructive -

 seizing the new opportunities which followed the 1688 revolution and the confidence that profits would no longer be confiscated by 'rent seeking' Bishops, Princes, Generals nor bureaucrats ...